KratosMultiphysics/Examples/contact_structural_mechanics/validation/press_fit/README.md

 ## References

--[Fischer, Kathrin A.,Wriggers, Peter] Mortar based frictional contact formulation for higher order interpolations using the moving friction cone
+- [Fischer, Kathrin A.,Wriggers, Peter] Mortar based frictional contact formulation for higher order interpolations using the moving friction cone
 - [A.P.C.
 Dias] High-order mortar-based element applied to nonlinear analysis of structural contact mechanics